-Sec.
-4171P Safekeeping of Pawns and Records and Insurance of Office Building Pawns must be kept inside the safe or concrete vault; however, bulky pawns may be placed outside the safe or vault but within the pawnshop premises.
-Vital records must be kept inside the safe or vault when not in use.
+§ 4171P.3 Safekeeping of pawns, records and insurance of premises.
+Except for bulky pawns, all pawns shall be placed inside a tamper-proof sealed envelope or plastic bag and must be kept inside the safe or concrete vault.
+Bulky pawns may be placed outside the safe or vault but within the pawnshop premises.

+Vital records for the current year must be kept inside the safe or vault when not in use.
 Other pawnshop records/documents may be placed in filing cabinets/shelves outside the vault or safe but within the pawnshop premises.